huyszn/supreme-products-scraper/README.md

 ## Things to work on

-- Add stock level to the Excel/CSV files
+- Add links to products and their colors to the Excel/CSV files

 ## License